Confused About Which Flour To Use For Dog Treats?

 Wheat flour is available as white, highly refined flour, or, whole wheat.

-White flour offers absolutely nothing by way of nutrients and is not going to help or maintain your dog’s health.
+All purpose, white flour offers absolutely nothing by way of nutrients and is not going to help or maintain your dog’s health.

 Whole wheat flour offers a source of fibre.
 There are gluten free options, but if you use these you’ll need to add something to help bind the ingredients, such as egg.